Ed Brubaker: Image Comics

-In January 2012, Brubaker and Phillips launched Fatale at Image.
-The series was initially announced as a twelve-issue maxi-series but was upgraded to an ongoing title in November 2012.
+In January 2012, Brubaker and Phillips launched Fatale at Image Comics.
+The series was initially announced as a twelve-issue maxi-series but was extended to an ongoing title in November 2012.
 Jesse Schedeen of IGN stated that "You can't go wrong with a Brubaker/Phillips collaboration.
 Even so, Fatale is making a strong case for being the best of their projects."
 In October 2013, Brubaker signed a five-year contract to produce comics exclusively for Image.
 Under the terms of the deal, Image would publish any comic Brubaker brought to them without having to pitch it.
 Brubaker stated this arrangement was something he has always wanted.
 The first series released under this contract was The Fade Out, a Hollywood period piece made with frequent collaborator Sean Phillips.

 Brubaker's other projects for Image include Velvet, a spy series illustrated by his Captain America collaborator Steve Epting.

 Film and television work

 In March 2009, Brubaker premiered his web series Angel of Death on Crackle.
 Brubaker made a cameo appearance in the 2014 film Captain America: The Winter Soldier, playing the Winter Soldier's handler.
 In 2016, Brubaker joined the writing staff for HBO's Westworld.
 He co-wrote the episode "Dissonance Theory" with Jonathan Nolan.

 In 2019, Brubaker partnered with Nicolas Winding Refn to produce Too Old to Die Young, a 10-part neo-noir miniseries for Amazon.
 In 2022, it was announced that Brubaker would serve as head writer and executive producer on the animated series Batman: Caped Crusader.
+In 2023, Criminal was announced to be in development at Amazon Prime Video with him serving as writer, executive producer and showrunner.
+A year later, in 2024, the series was ordered to series with Jordan Harper joining as co-showrunner and Phillips as executive producer.

 Personal life

-Brubaker lives in Seattle, with his wife, Melanie.
+Brubaker lived previously in Seattle, with his wife, Melanie.

+Brubaker currently lives in Los Angeles with his wife and dog.